 "What if your doctor said: 'You need companionship.
 I'm prescribing you a date.'
 It sounds provocative.
 A bit crazy.
 But is it really?
 On February 14, 2026, we're participating in the debate in Expressen: Single life is expensive.
 Very expensive.
 Not just for the individual.
 Not just for the wallet.
 But for society as a whole.
-Read the opinion piece here.
+Read the opinion piece "Should dating be available on subscription" here.

 And it's not 'because everything was better in the past'.
 It's a longing for something that feels more real.